 4. Set up a study group to stay motivated

-Get to know other people in your class who might be interested in setting up a study group.
-Organise a time and a place to physically meet on campus each week to study together.
+Get to know other people in your class who might be interested in setting up an online study group.
+Organise a regular time to Zoom or meet in Microsoft Teams to study together.
 Once you’ve committed to a time, stick to it.
 Hold each other accountable.
 Use one other as a sounding board for your questions, and explain your answers to each other too.
 This will help you to better understand the content.

 5. Check in regularly

 Your subject coordinator and tutor will likely know this is your second attempt at your subject, and they’ll want to support you as much as they can to make sure this time is a success.
 Make a time to meet with them via Zoom in the first few weeks and take along any questions you may have about the subject and its requirements.
 They’ll be able to share advice and point you in the direction of relevant support services.
 Check back in with them repeatedly as you go.

 Calculate how much time you’ll need to put aside using La Trobe’s very own Assessment Planner.